at Basecamp & Beyond

 Glorieta Pass provides a route through the mountains between the Pecos River to the east and the Rio Grande to the west.
 The Pecos is closest to basecamp and provides a wild and scenic destination for outdoor activities such as boating, rafting, hiking, and fishing.
 It provides a cool, forested environment and offers beautiful scenery, while feeding numerous streams.
 Look for hidden waterfalls nestled throughout the mountains.

-Glorieta Pass includes a wide range of terrain—from mountains, canyons and rocky ridges, to dry deserts and plains environments.
+Northern New Mexico includes a wide range of terrain—from mountains, canyons and rocky ridges, to dry deserts and plains environments.
 You’ll see many virgin aspen stands and thick pine forests as you traverse between the high peaks, through rugged granite canyons and hidden, high-mountain meadows.
-Many of the trails at Glorieta can be steep, with loose, dry rock and dirt, so we recommend bringing proper footwear, preferably with ankle support.
+Many of the trails in this region can be steep, with loose, dry rock and dirt, so we recommend bringing proper footwear, preferably with ankle support.

 Basecamp experiences a dry steppe climate, with chilly, dry winters and hot summers and high potential evaporation compared to precipitation.
-The average temperature ranges from around 30 °F in December to 70°F in July.
-Due to the aridity and elevation, average temperature can vary by 30 °F. Glorieta Camp receives snowfalls between November and April.
+The average temperature ranges from around 30 °F in December to 85°F in June and July.
+Due to the aridity and elevation, the average temperature can vary by 30 °F. Glorieta Camp receives snowfalls between November and April.
 The heaviest rainfall occurs in July and August.